 Such initiatives and events include, but are not necessarily limited to, academic seminars, conferences, meetings with industry representatives, etc. which are occurring at the University of Arizona.
 Any group of at least three graduate and/or professional students can apply to the GPSC for funding to support a POD event they are directly involved in planning.
-The maximum award for POD Funding is \$1,500 per application to be used within six (6) months of receiving funding.
+The maximum award for POD Funding is \$1,500 per application to be used during the academic year in which they are awarded.
 Find all details here.